our rhythms

 -

-Church was never meant to be just a one hour service.
+Church was never meant to be a one hour service, event, or series of programs.
 Though we value and practice extended times of collective gatherings, our primary structure of 12-20 is small enough for people to find and enjoy rhythms of life together.
 We worship together and play together.
 We grieve and celebrate life together.
 We work and create together.
 As family, we seek to be in life's rhythms in the formal and informal and planned and spontaneous.

 -